cesmii/API/Docs/queries.md

 }
 ```

-If you only want Equipment Types defined locally, you can filter the query:
+If you only want Equipment Types defined locally, you can query your library for type definitions:

 ```
 query MyLocalEquipmentQuery {